 - Let me know if you'd like to be involved at a leadership level with the newly organized Social Justice Task Force.

-- Support local black-owned businesses.
+- Support local black-owned businesses and national ones too.

 - For concrete actions you can take, read this article "75 Things White People Can Do for Racial Justice."